 Paul founded IXL Learning in 1998 as a way to explore the potential for Web-based technologies in education.
-After getting his start as a software engineer at Oracle, he built and launched the initial version of the company's first product, Quia Web, which allowed teachers to collaboratively create and share interactive educational materials.
-Today, he guides the company's overall direction and product strategy.
-He has a bachelor's degree in computer science from Harvard and has also studied educational software design at the Harvard Graduate School of Education.
+A former software engineer, he built and launched the initial version of the company's first product, Quia Web, which allowed teachers to collaboratively create and share interactive study materials.
+Today, he guides a growing company with products that reach millions of students around the world.
+He has a bachelor's degree in computer science from Harvard.

 Jennifer joined IXL from Oracle, where she was a senior development manager.
 At IXL, she oversees day-to-day operations and has been instrumental in developing the company's products and formulating its sales and marketing strategies.
 She has a bachelor's degree in computer science from the University of California, Berkeley, a master's in computer science from Stanford, and a joint MBA from UC Berkeley and Columbia.

 John joined IXL after spending 30 years at PricewaterhouseCoopers, where he was a Managing Partner.
 In addition to his role at IXL, John holds a variety of board of director positions at for-profit and non-profit organizations.
 He holds an MBA from the University of California, Los Angeles.